Karl Böhm

 Karl August Leopold Böhm (28 August 1894 – 14 August 1981) was an Austrian conductor.
-He was best known for his performances of the music of Mozart, Wagner, and Richard Strauss.
+He was best known for his performances of the music of Mozart, Beethoven, Wagner, and Richard Strauss.

 Life and career

 Education

 Karl Böhm was born in Graz, Styria, Austria.
 The son of a lawyer, he studied law and earned a doctorate in this subject before entering the music conservatory in his home town of Graz.
 He later enrolled at the Vienna Conservatory, where he studied under Eusebius Mandyczewski, a friend of Johannes Brahms.

 Munich, Darmstadt, Hamburg

 In 1917, Böhm became a rehearsal assistant in his home town, making his debut as a conductor in Viktor Nessler's Der Trompeter von Säckingen in 1917.
 He became the assistant director of music in 1919, and the following year, the senior director.
 On the recommendation of Karl Muck, Bruno Walter engaged him at the Bavarian State Opera, Munich in 1921.
 An early assignment here was Mozart's Die Entführung aus dem Serail, with a cast which included Maria Ivogün, Paul Bender, and Richard Tauber.
 In 1927, Böhm was appointed as chief musical director in Darmstadt.
 In 1931, he was appointed to the same post at the Hamburg State Opera, a position he held until 1934.